morganthomas/winning-arguments/winning-arguments.md

 * It is false that water is made of methane.
 * "Water is made of methane" is a false statement.
 * No statement is both true and false.
-* Every statement of fact is either true or false.
+* Every factual statement is either true or false.
 * Truth is something worth pursuing.
 * Truth is the opposite of falsehood.